docelic/slapd-viper/README.md

 server right away and obtain the schema in LDIF format, saving it to the expected location.
 Then, restart the server to pick it up.

-The default setup as installed by <i>scripts/viper-setup.sh</i> includes all the schema files and the schema.ldif that is in sync with them, so it is not necessary to create or sync the file manually.
+This must be done because the server's schema is not available to `slapd-perl`.

-SchemaFatal value should probably set to 1 only when you're sure you do have the schema.ldif file, and that its inexistence in your setup is a sure indication of an error.
+`schemaFatal` value should be set to 1 when you are sure you do have the `schema.ldif` file in the correct location.

 ##### schemaLDIF FILE

 Specify location of server's schema in a single file, in LDIF format.

-Viper must be aware of server's schema, but back-perl does not pass that information onto the backend.
-The way to produce it then is to first run the server without it, then use <i>scripts/schema.pl</i> to obtain the schema and save it to the expected location, then re-start the server with <i>invoke-rc.d slapd restart</i>.

-Directive "schemaFatal" specifies whether Viper should allow starting up without the schema LDIF file in place.
+See the previous option for more info.

-Note that the schema in LDIF format does not eliminate the need to have the real schema files in /etc/ldap/schema/*.schema.
+Note that the schema in LDIF format does not eliminate the need to have the real schema files in `/etc/ldap/schema/*.schema`.
 Schema files are read by slapd, and schema LDIF file is read by Viper.
 LDIF is created on the basis of real schema files, and at all times, slapd and Viper should have their schemas in sync.

-This means you need to sync schema LDIF file to the actual server's schema every time you make a change to any of the /etc/ldap/schema/*.schema files, most probably by re-running <i>scripts/schema.pl</i> and restarting the server.
-Unless Viper schema is up to date, LDAP results may be be subtly incorrect and error basically impossible to trace (unless you remember it may be a stale schema file).

 Example: `schemaLDIF /etc/ldap/schema/schema.ldif`